ShinyGrenade/ShinyGrenade-/README.md

 window.setInterval(clicks, 1);

-<p>The reason chickens cannot fly hish because they don't have faith in their wings
+<p>The reason chickens cannot fly hish because they don't have faith in their wings.</p>

 </script>